award

 1. Filing a claim with your insurance company in Nevada: all insureds must report an accident they were involved in to their insurance company.
 Sometimes, you are not able to file a lawsuit unless you have reported the accident and filed a claim with the insurance company.
 Your claim will then be assigned to an insurance adjuster, who will review all the details of the Las Vegas car accident and determine liability.

-2. Filing a lawsuit against the insurance company or the other driver: filing a lawsuit takes place in Nevada courts, and has a specific set of rules that the plaintiff, also known as the person filing the lawsuit, should follow.
+2. Filing a lawsuit against the insurance company or the other driver: Filing a lawsuit occurs in Nevada courts and follows specific rules that the plaintiff, also known as the person filing the lawsuit, must follow.
 The party you would file a lawsuit against depends on the circumstances of the lawsuit.
 For more information, contact our car accident attorneys today.

 Auto Accident Lawyers in Las Vegas FAQs